Prince Notonegoro

-Prince Notonegoro (Javanese: ꦟꦡꦟꦓꦫ) is a professional at the United Nations Development Programme, Apia, Samoa.
-He is the spouse of Princess Hayu of Yogyakarta, daughter of Sultan Hamengkubuwono X and Ratu Hemas.
+Prince Notonegoro (Javanese: ꦟꦡꦟꦓꦫ) is a member of the Royal family of Yogyakarta of Indonesia as the spouse of Princess Hayu, daughter of Sultan Hamengkubuwono X and Ratu Hemas.
+He works for the United Nations Development Programme, Apia, Samoa.

 Early life

-Notonegoro was born "Angger Pribadi Wibowo" from father Colonel Sigim Machmud and mother Raden Ayu (Javanese Royal Title equal to Countess) Nusye Retnowati.
+Notonegoro was born "Angger Pribadi Wibowo" from father Colonel Sigim Machmud and mother Raden Ayu (a Javanese royal title equal to Countess) Nusye Retnowati.
 Born in an Armed Force family, Notonegoro had to have a quite nomadic life due to his parents’ duty.
 Having been born in Jakarta on 27 December 1973, he spent his childhood in various cities, including Jakarta, Bandung, Tangerang, Cimahi, Ambarawa, Salatiga, and Yogyakarta.

-Notonegoro attended high school in SMA 3 Padmanaba Yogyakarta, the same high school that his future wife, Princess Hayu, attended.
+Notonegoro went to the same high school as his future bride, Princess Hayu, in SMA 3 Padmanaba Yogyakarta.
 While in his high school, the high-tension political situation in the Middle East had drawn his interest to the dynamics of international politics.
 That was the reason he decided to study International Relations at Gadjah Mada University in 1992.
 He took that major as he was interested in global issues and international organizations.
 He also took specialization in Negotiation and Conflict Resolution.

 In 2002, Noto continued his study by majoring in International Development at School of Economic Sciences, Washington State University.
 The reason for taking that major was to expand his knowledge in global issues, particularly development issues including poverty, environment, crisis (conflict/disaster) etc.